Calliophis/bataille-backend/README.md

 - API access secured with a non-encrypted token sent by the frontend.

-- Data is stored in two JSON file-based databases:
+- PostgreSQL database hosted on Supabase
--- players.json stores player information (ID and name).
+-- players table stores player information (ID and name).
 --- Allows retrieving existing players and creating a new one.
--- games.json stores information about previously played games (ID and scores).
+-- games table stores the id of previously played games.
+-- scores table stores the score of each player for each game played
---- Allows retrieving past games and creating a new one.
+--- Allow retrieving past games and adding a new one to the history.

+- Prisma is used as an ORM between NestJS and Supabase

 For the frontend, developed in Angular, see `https://github.com/Calliophis/bataille`